 “But our ancestors refused to listen to Moses.
 They rejected him and wanted to return to Egypt.

 “You stubborn people!
 You are heathen at heart and deaf to the truth.
 Must you forever resist the Holy Spirit?
 That’s what your ancestors did, and so do you!

 Then they put their hands over their ears and began shouting.
 They rushed at him.
 As they stoned him, Stephen prayed, “Lord Jesus, receive my spirit.”
 He fell to his knees, shouting, “Lord, don’t charge them with this sin!”
 And with that, he died.”
 Acts of the Apostles 7:23-28, 34-36, 39, 51, 57, 59-60 NLT

 As 2020 has come to an end, some think that telling the year good riddance or the flip of a calendar now changes everything.
 I firmly believe we as a world are being called upon to examine our own hearts.
 I wrote about the absolute need to close in on a close and personal relationship with God and to learn what it means to have a solo relationship in His Presence.
 All of 50 people read the post and about the same on the other teaching ones How to worship from home.
-But, I will not let who reads my stuff and doesn’t put a nail in my heart.
+But, I will not let who reads my stuff and who does not put a nail in my heart.

 Never before has our nation been in such a state of disruption.
 I don’t have the answers to the problems.
 I’m not about to make predictions like some ‘prophets and prophetesses’ do every year saying ‘blessings will flow this coming year, revival is on the way,’ and btw buy my book and sign up for my $199 course and $299 conference.